semainda/fast-food-api/README.md

 1. Register a user
 2. Login a user
 3. Place an order for food
-4. Get order history for a perticular user
+4. Get the order history for a particular user
 5. Get all orders
 6. Add a specific order
 7. Update the status of an order